-Professor Friedrich Becker (1922–1997) was one of the outstanding artistic personalities of our time.
+Professor Friedrich Becker (1922–1997) is one of the outstanding artistic personalities of our time.
 As an internationally renowned goldsmith, as a creator of kinetic objects, and as a designer within the Düsseldorf art scene, he had a formative influence on the goldsmiths’ art of the second half of the twentieth century.
 He was awarded first prizes for his work and received the highest accolades from all over the world.
 Prestigious museums have included his work in their collections and have shown them in numerous exhibitions.

 In awarding the Friedrich Becker Prize – donated by Hildegard Becker (1928–2018) – the Gesellschaft für Goldschmiedekunst (Association for Goldsmiths’ Art), Hanau wishes to commemorate Friedrich Becker as an extraordinary individual and important designer, and in accordance with his spirit, to recognize the best of the succeeding generation of designers.

 The Friedrich Becker Prize is endowed with 10.000,00 € and has been awarded every three years since 1999 by the Gesellschaft für Goldschmiedekunst, Hanau, for outstanding, independent design with highest-quality execution.